Common name: Broombush

 Melaleuca uncinata R.Br.
 APNI*

 Inflorescences dense, pseudo- pedunculate heads; rachis pubescent.
-Flowers usually solitary within each bract, white to yellow.
+Flowers usually in 3s within each bract, white to yellowish.
 Petals ± circular, c.
 1 mm long.
-Stamens 4–8 per bundle; claw c.
-2 mm long.
+Stamens 4–7 per bundle; claw to 2.3 mm long.

 Flowering: chiefly spring.

-Distribution and occurrence: Grows in mallee, woodland and dry sclerophyll forest, usually on sandy soils; widespread, often forming dense stands.
-Often cut and used in the construction of brush fences.
+Grows in mallee, woodland and dry sclerophyll forest, usually on sandy soils; widespread, often forming dense stands.

-NSW subdivisions: NC, CC, *CT, NWS, CWS, NWP, SWP, NFWP
+NSW subdivisions: NC, CC, *CT, NWS, CWS, NWP, SWP

 Other Australian states: Qld Vic.
 S.A.
 N.T.
 W.A.